Ten of the Best Walks in and Around Melbourne

 WERRIBEE GORGE, WERRIBEE GORGE STATE PARK

 If you're up for a bit of a challenge and willing to forgo flat earth in favour of some breathtaking views, Werribee Gorge State Park offers a smorgasbord of primo hiking opportunities.
 About an hour's drive northwest of Melbourne, the rugged setting makes for both a striking outlook and plenty of heart-pumping, mountain goat-style exercise.
 There's a handful of different walks to choose here, but the full 10-kilometre Circuit Walk delivers the biggest serve of wilderness, taking about 4.5 hours to complete.
 It's best done anti-clockwise, starting from the Meikles Point picnic area, and you're in for some gorgeous panoramas while you're moving along the gorge rim.
 The rocky patches can prove tough and things get extra slippery following rain, so don't skimp on your footwear choice.
+You'll also find one of the top rivers for swimming near Melbourne along this walk - if you want to float around with some wild platypuses on a hot summer day.

 How far?
 One-hour drive.